SiaFoundation/siad/modules/renter/README.md

     are ready
   - If we like this format for the README we should document it and make it standard for consistency between module READMEs.
 Things to consider:
-     - What gets `highlighted`
+     - What gets `highlighted` - code only
      - What gets linked
      - What Sections to have and order
   - Confirm all assumptions have tests
+  - Create subsystemconsts.go files and add them to the **Key Files**

 ## Submodules
 The Renter has several submodules that each perform a specific function for the Renter.
-This `README` will provide brief overviews of the submodules, but for more detailed descriptions of the inner workings of the submodules the respective `README` files should be reviewed.
+This README will provide brief overviews of the submodules, but for more detailed descriptions of the inner workings of the submodules the respective README files should be reviewed.
  - Contractor
  - HostDB
  - Proto